AboutContactTermsPrivacy PolicyRefund Policy

 For phone photos, take one wider frame before any close-up.
 Keep the bridge line, a strip of water, and at least a small part of the walking edge in the same image.
 That frame becomes the reference shot for the night.
 After that, closer fountain shots make more sense because the viewer already understands where the scene sits.

-From the closest crowded edge, people often raise the camera too high and lose the water reflection.
+From the closest crowded edge, people raise the camera too high and lose the water reflection.
 A lower angle can keep the river visible, but only if the foreground is not blocked by bags, railings, or other visitors.
 If the foreground keeps interrupting the image, step back 10 to 20 meters instead of waiting for the same tight spot to clear.

 Moonlight Rainbow Fountain as one stage, not the whole route